zeromod/jekyll-theme-chirpy/_drafts/killing-alt-tab.md

 We will be also using autokey + [jumpapp](https://github.com/mkropat/jumpapp) for window switching, jumpapp is a simple wrapper around [wmctrl](http://tripie.sweb.cz/utils/wmctrl/).

 ### Showcase

+*Note : All these showcase's outcome can be achieved also via [AutoHotKey](https://github.com/AutoHotkey/AutoHotkey)*

 #### Window switch